-Saccades is the second of three works resulting from our recent residency at the Isabella Stewart Gardner Museum.
-It premieres there on 6 March 2014.
+Saccades is the second work resulting from our recent residency at the Isabella Stewart Gardner Museum, where it premiered on 6 March 2014.
 The work evokes the intricate web of connections between paintings, sculptures, chairs, windows, doorways, and spaces throughout the Gardner Museum, which it navigates not the way a physical visitor would, but rather the way the mind might as it follows a fleeting paths of association.

 MoMA featured six new and recent 3D films in a “Modern Monday” presentation on November 11.
 Two were premieres: Circling Detroit and the 3D version of All Day.
 The other four were Loops, plant, Knight´s Rest, and All Sides of the Road.
 In addition, the museum screened our earlier and longest 3D film: Upending .